EVERY ONCE IN A WHILE, a new technology, an old problem and a big idea turn into an innovation.

 Slower/longer flow rate (due to change in fineness) despite same setting Disassemble coneholder and thourougly clean grinding chamber and cone.
 When reassembling coneholder, make sure for it to be perfectly snapped in.

-CIRCUIT BREAKER (Maschine Safety = ON/OFF Switch)
+CIRCUIT BREAKER (Maschine Safety = ON/OFF Switch) - etzMAX only

 The Maschine Safety Switch (Circuit Breaker) keeps triggering (DO NOT restart before having identified/eliminated the cause for the triggering)